Florida Christian school teacher arrested for ‘twerking’ on student, deputies say - NewsBreak

 The student’s mother reported the misconduct to deputies on June 2 after she found the messages on the teen’s phone, which allegedly included a plan to sneak the student into Hoover’s home while her husband was at work.

-An official with Point of Grace Christian released a statement to WCTV, stating that Hoover no longer works at the school and that they are cooperating with the investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
+An official with Point of Grace Christian released a statement to FOX 8 sister station WCTV, stating that Hoover no longer works at the school and that they are cooperating with the investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0